Keeping your home

 Keeping up to date with the rent

 You may be able to get help to pay your rent with Housing Benefit.
 Before you take on a tenancy and claim Housing Benefit, you can ask us for a pre-tenancy determination if you rent privately.

 This will give you the rent figure which will be used to work out your Housing Benefit.
 However, the pre-tenancy determination does not guarantee that you will get Housing Benefit or tell you the amount you will get.

 You should remember that your Housing Benefit can be reduced for a number of reasons.
 Examples include the rent being charged above normal market rents and the property being too big for your needs.
 If you are single and under 25 years of age, Housing Benefit will only cover rent up to the cost of shared accommodation in the private rented sector.

-If you rent from the Council or a Housing Association ask your local Housing Officer for a Housing Benefit application form.
+If you rent from a Housing Association ask your local Housing Officer for a Housing Benefit application form.

 Housing Benefit cannot be backdated that means we will only pay benefit from the day we receive your form, so don't delay sending your form in if you need help with your rent.

 You will need to keep us informed of any changes to your personal circumstances such as: